 "Where did you get this?" he damanded.
 The secret was revealed to the delight of Mr. Smith.

 Later that evening, Anne and Charlotte were ushered to the opera by Smith's sisters.
 Unfortunately, Charlotte and Anne had to wear their simple, rustic garments to the opera.

 Sketch of Anne Bronte by Charlotte Bronte

 Anne, like Charlotte, vividly portrayed the difficult place that single women found themselves in during Victorian times.
 Without a family, or husband, their only available employment was as teacher or governess.

-The role of a governess was often a hard row to hoe. she would be ill received among the servants, seen as 'above' them due to her education; but well 'below' and subservient to her employers and their society.
-A governess would often dine alone in her room, or separate from adult company, with the children.
+The role of a governess was often a hard row to hoe.
+She would be ill received among the servants, seen as 'above' them due to her education; but well 'below' and subservient to her employers and their society.
+A governess would often dine alone in her room, or separate from adult company, or with the children.
 When the children grew up, she was out of work, at the mercy of her mistress's kindness when she looked for a new placement.

 The educated, intelligent spinster was at the mercy of society as a whole.
 A spend thrift father could leave her penniless.
 A womanizing boss could leave her pressured or pregnant, scandalized out of a job, a future, and a reputation.

 Married, a Victorian woman was at the mercy of her husband; dependent, no matter his financial or sexual improprieties.
 She had no avenue of escape or sympathy if he was abusive, alcoholic, or just plain mean.